massalabs/station/INSTALLATION.md

 To uninstall **MassaStation** from your Linux system, follow the steps below:

+1. Stop MassaStation by right-clicking on the icon in the system tray and selecting "Quit"
-1. Open the Terminal application on your Linux system.
+2. Open the Terminal application on your Linux system.
-2. Execute the following command in the terminal to download and run the **MassaStation** uninstaller script:
+3. Execute the following command in the terminal to download and run the **MassaStation** uninstaller script:

    ```bash
    sudo dpkg -r massastation
    ```

    This command will remove MassaStation and its associated files from your system.
-3. Once the uninstallation process is complete, you will receive a confirmation message indicating that **MassaStation** has been successfully uninstalled.
+4. Once the uninstallation process is complete, you will receive a confirmation message indicating that **MassaStation** has been successfully uninstalled.